-Though every President or Prime Minister has a team of speech writers, their mission is singular: to write in the distinctive voice of the leader.
+Though every President or Prime Minister has a team of speechwriters, they’re mission is singular: to write in the distinctive voice of the leader.
 The same should be true for all your messaging.

-Do they contain certain repetitious elements that allow these super-busy, back-button, over-communicated consumers to easily connect the dots from one of your messages to the next?
+Do they contain certain repetitious elements that allow these super-busy, back-button, over-communicated consumer to easily connect the dots from one of your messages to the next?

-Our team first helps our clients develop style guides that assemble—consciously—the defining characteristics of a message plan.
+At our little ad firm, we first help our clients develop style guides that assemble – consciously – the defining characteristics of a message plan.

 Your elements should fit your business naturally and authentically so there’s no disconnect when a consumer chooses to do business with you, and they, too, should be with you for as long as you plan to be in business.

 Most critically – given our time and attention poverty – are you talking to consumers about what matters to consumers in a language consumers understand?

 Time and again, I’ve seen business owners who try and convince me that if the consumer only understood the nuance and intricacies of what they were selling, they’d for sure do business with them every time.

 But consumers don’t want to understand.
 As I said before, consumers have this nagging habit of caring about their own lives, their own worlds.

 You’re the invader here.
 You’re the interrupter.
 You better darn well make it relevant to me, and you better do it quickly.

 Talk to consumers about what matters to consumers in a language consumers understand?